 Local Groups and Contacts

 EAB is a national 'umbrella' organisation, representing Esperanto speakers and supporters throughout the UK.
 Many of these people organise local events or publish a local newsletter too, as part of the activities of a regional or local group - so why not consider joining up and participating at a local level too?
-(Some local groups do charge a small membership or attendance fee, to cover their postage costs, meeting room hire, etc.)
+(Some local groups do charge a small membership or attendance fee, to cover their administration costs, meeting room hire, etc.)

 These are the local groups and contacts affiliated to, or known to, EAB; the list is sorted alphabetically by place name.
 EAB isn't responsible for those groups' own websites, and although some of those sites may be out-dated we've mentioned them since you might still find some contact details there.
-For those groups/contacts listed without a website link, please contact the EAB office and ask to be put in touch with that group's leader/organiser or local contact.
+For those groups/contacts listed without a website link, you can contact the EAB office and ask to be put in touch with that group's leader/organiser or local contact.
 Alternatively, (if you have a smartphone) you can use the Amikumu ap to find nearby Eperantists.

 - Birmingham Esperanto Club (and FaceBook page)